sunnysar322/intro_to_cloud_iac/README.md

 #### if using cigna account with saml2aws:

-Similar to the steps above but with some adjustments:
+Similar to the steps above but with one adjustment:

 ```
 cd terraform
 terraform init -backend-config config/sdbx/backend.tfvars
-terraform plan --var-file config/sdbx/variables.tfvars --out tfplan
+terraform plan --out tfplan
 terraform apply tfplan
 ```